acbart/myracketrelationshipiscomplicated.com/README.md

 ### Assistant Professor

 In Fall 2018, I was excited to start an Assistant Professorship at University of Delaware and to finally teach CISC-108.
-I had expressed doubts about the 108 curriculum before, but I agreed strongly with the advice I had been given: give it a chance.
+I had expressed doubts about the 108 curriculum before (which had evolved but fundamentaly remained unchanged in the past decade), but I agreed strongly with the advice I had been given: give it a chance.
 I wanted to see first-hand what it was like to teach.
 I did my best to present the language and ideas as strongly as I could (obviously, without lying to the students about reality).
 I was... pleased...
 I think, that students afterwards were surprised to hear my opinions about the language that I developed as an instructor.

 The experience was awful.
 Whatever beauty there is from the curriculum, the majority of my students did not see it.
 Most of them *hated* Racket.
 Never before have I ever had students ask me "Why are we learning this language?" *multiple times during class throughout the entire semester*.
 Experienced students considered it bizarre, new students considered it frustrating.
 Yes, some students got very excited by its intracicies.
 But these students would have been excited by almost anything I showed them in Computer Science - I could have been teaching Prolog or Piet and they would have been ecstatic.